MistressMetal/Feb2023MW/README.md

 pandas
 datetime

 The following files that were provided in the exercise must be present in a 'data' directory within the directory of the *.py files.
+(Note that these files are not included in this repository)
 * cons.csv
 * cons_email.csv
 * cons_email_chapter_subscription.csv